xpiu/minimal-to-do/README.md

 ### **3. Quickest way**

-Ignore the todo.html file and write your tasks in the todo.md file in Markdown format
+Ignore the todo.html file and write your tasks in the todo.md file in Markdown format.

 ## Benefits